 Lab Workspace

-See how labs set expectations, invite practices, review the inbox, and return clear fixes.
+See how labs set expectations, invite practices, review the inbox, add outside submissions, and return clear fixes.

 Setup Shapes Intake Quality